 Volcanica’s 16-ounce bags are more expensive, but still a decent price for single-origin, gourmet beans.

-All in all, we think this is the best Costa Rican coffee of 2021.
+All in all, we think this is the best Costa Rican coffee currently available.
 Looking for more information?
 We recently reviewed Volcanica Coffee (including a delicious Costa Rican variety!).

 2. Cooper’s Cask Wine Barrel-Aged Costa Rican Coffee